b-k/wearin/Readme.md

 ## Other warning!

 There is no undo!
-The TSR will find /any/ mp3 that your computer deems open.
+The TSR will find _any_ mp3 that your computer deems open.
 Unless you are all in on the slow decay of your music collection, keep offline backups of your mp3s, and make sure `wearin.tsr` is not running when you make those backups.